Fusioneers/DeepCream/docs/documentation.md

 database was needed.
 At first, we wanted to implement a relational database because of the ease of sqlite3 in python, but then we quickly realized that a document based database would yield far better results.
-As systems like MongoDB are not installed on the astropi, we implemented a database ourselves.
+As systems like MongoDB are not installed on the ASTRO PI, we implemented a database ourselves.
 More concretely it is a wrapper around a folder structure described more detailed in the docstrings of the module.
 It handles all in- and output to the file system, allowing a concise interface in the other modules.